 If you’re new to WriteShop I and find yourself scratching your head about an assignment or exercise, we’re confident you’ll find the answer here.
 (If not, just send us an email.)
-But take heart!
 Once you get the hang of WriteShop, you’ll find that every lesson follows the same format.
 By the time you complete Lesson 2, both you and your student will be accustomed to the schedule, and you’ll easily slip into a familiar routine.

 - Understanding page numbering

 - Coordinating the schedule with the lesson plans

 - Will I always need to do this much flipping back and forth?

 - Locating Writing Skills Checklists, Composition Evaluation forms, and Skill Builders

 - When to assign Skill Builders

 - When to assign copying and dictation